BioBoost/course-object-oriented-programming-with-cpp/assignments/assignments.md

 Replace the integral `data` attribute of the Node with a `DigitalOut`.
 This will for example allow you to create a linked list of LEDs.

-Now create a small main application that creates a hashmap (linked list) of four LEDs.
+Now create a small main application that creates a dictionary (linked list) of four LEDs.
 Next ask the user which LED he wants to toggle.
 Use the pseudo code below as a demo program.

 ```c++